michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 ### 8.5.3 Receiving Signals

+A destination process receives a signal when it is forced by the kernel to react in some way to the delivery of the signal

+- Suppose kernel is returning from an exception handler and is ready to pass control to process p
+- Kernel computes pnb = pending & ~blocked
+The set of pending nonblocked signals for process p
+- If  (pnb == 0)
+Pass control to next instruction in the logical flow for p
+- Else
+Choose least nonzero bit k in pnb and force process p to receive signal k The receipt of the signal triggers some action by p Repeat for all nonzero k in pnb
+Pass control to next instruction in logical flow for p

+#### Some possible ways to react:

+##### Default Actions

+Each signal type has a predefined default action, which is one of:

+- Terminate the process (with optional core dump)
+- The process ignores the signal (do nothing)
+- The process stops until restarted by a SIGCONT signal

+##### Installing Signal Handlers

+Catch the signal by executing a user-level function called signal handler Akin to a hardware exception handler being called in response to an asynchronous interrupt:

+The signal function modifies the default action associated with the receipt of signal signum:

 ```C
 #include <signal.h>
 typedef void (*sighandler_t)(int);

 sighandler_t signal(int signum, sighandler_t handler);
 // Returns: pointer to previous handler if OK, SIG_ERR on error (does not set errno)